GObject Subclassing

 Declaring Signals

 When defining signals of a GObject subclass, the signals must be declared in the Signals dictionary of the class definition.
-The simplest signals with the default behaviour only require a name.
+The simplest signals with the default behavior only require a name.

 Signals: {